-High-tech visual displays dominate the control centers in Folsom and Alhambra.
+High-tech visual displays dominate the control centers.
 These video display systems allow operators to assimilate large volumes of information at a glance:

 Advanced features include enhanced visualization capabilities, high-tech work consoles, a modern computerized energy management system and synchrophasor technology that measure the electrical network.